nmeri17/suphle-docs/src/docs/v1/credits/index.md

 He is equally drawn to artsy demonstration of software techniques.
 As such, he will eagerly lend attentive ears should such opportunity rear its head in form of a conversation, article, or opening preferably involving Suphle.

 Other interests of his that can provoke delightful discourse include Game of Thrones, Lionel Messi, the human condition, and dank memes.
-If you mean to reach out regarding any of the above, he will be waiting over at [the mailbox](mailto:vainglories17@gmail.com) with arms wide open. <!-- Or, if you're one of the cool kids, you can ping him on Twitter instead. -->
+If you mean to reach out regarding any of the above, he will be waiting over at [the mailbox](mailto:vainglories17@gmail.com) with arms wide open.
+He is on [twitter](https://twitter.com/mmayboy_) although dev sagacity doesn't occur to him as frequently as you'd anticipate.

 Special gratitude to the hundreds of authors and maintainers who have indirectly contributed to Suphle by setting a standard that is not only examplary, but have produced some of the most extensible components in the game--such as Eloquent and TestResponse--without which the foundation to lay Suphle upon would've been much more steep.